MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 	- [Git (Terminal) for Linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#Installing-on-Linux)

 ### 1) Create your first repository:

-1. A repository (or repo for short) is the place that holds all of your code in Git.
+A repository (repo for short) is the place where your code is stored, kinda like a main folder.

-2. Create a new repo online (GitHub):
+1. Create a new repo online (GitHub):
 	1. Click "New Repository" under the plus sign on the top right.
 You'll be directed to here:

 	![A blank slate.](resources/github-new-repo-screen.png)